Azad twisting facts in his favour to befool people of J&K: Congress | Politics

 ''Ghulam Nabi Azad while continuing to fulfil his role assigned to him by his bosses today again made a blatant attempt to distort history in an attempt to generate an undue sympathy from the people of Jammu and Kashmir,'' Ramesh said in a statement while making a sharp rebuttal of Azad's claims made at a rally in Jammu.

-Ramesh claimed that the former J&K chief minister was lying while saying he fought first election in which he was elected to Lok Sabha on a Congress ticket on his own without any help from anyone. ''This is a white lie.
-In 1980, he was elected as a Lok Sabha member from Maharashtra's Washim constituency, a Congress stronghold, prior to that he had suffered a humiliating defeat in an assembly election in his home state (Jammu and Kashmir). ''Azad's claims of being a 'politician connected' with the people are again far from the truth.
+Ramesh claimed that the former J&K chief minister was lying while saying he fought first election in which he was elected to Lok Sabha on a Congress ticket on his own without help from anyone. ''This is a white lie.
+In 1980, he was elected as a Lok Sabha member from Maharashtra's Washim constituency, a Congress stronghold.
+Prior to that, he had suffered a humiliating defeat in an assembly election in his home state (Jammu and Kashmir). ''Azad's claims of being a 'politician connected' with the people are again far from the truth.
 Statistically and factually, he has never been able to win a single election except for an assembly by-election win,'' Ramesh said.

 The Congress general secretary said in his first election Azad got 959 votes and forfeited his security deposit, after that he spent most part of his political career in Rajya Sabha.

 ''In 2014, he again tried his luck in Lok Sabha elections against a lesser known Jitendra Singh of BJP.
 Azad was humiliated in the election again and was defeated by a staggering margin of over 60,000 votes.
-He is not a leader of the masses and neither is he grounded, he is in fact a power hungry schemer who has no principal or ethical boundaries to abide by,'' Ramesh said in his statement. ''In his personal attacks against Shri Rahul Gandhi, he again contradicted his own self.
+He is not a leader of the masses.
+He is in fact a power hungry schemer who has no principle or ethical boundaries to abide by,'' Ramesh said in his statement. ''In his personal attacks against Shri Rahul Gandhi, he again contradicted his own self.
 In 2013, it was he himself who favoured Shri Rahul Ji as the leader of the party and then he himself recommended the name of Shri Vikar Rasool Wani as the new Jammu and Kashmir Pradesh Congress Committee chief.

 ''After parting ways from the party on the directions of his masters, it doesn't make any sense for him to spread fallacy and lies in public.
 Congress condemns his blatantly fictitious and delusional hyperbole,'' Ramesh said.